HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Experiments

 \subsection{Model analysis}

-\subsubsection{Ablation study}
+\subsubsection{Ablation Study}

-To evaluate the rationality and effectiveness of the proposed model’s architecture, we conducted a series of ablation experiments to assess the impact of different components on overall performance.
-Our first aim was to evaluate the effectiveness of more complex signed quadriplet structures and voids (2D holes) formed by triangular faces.
-Specifically, following the method in \citep{34}, we extract lower-order edge features, violating triangles, one-dimensional loops.
-In addition, we extract unsigned good quadruplets and unsigned two-dimensional voids based our methods.
+To evaluate the soundness and effectiveness of the proposed model’s architecture, we conducted a series of ablation experiments to assess the impact of different components on overall performance.
+Our first aim was to evaluate the effectiveness of more complex signed quadruplet structures and 2D voids extracted by MTD methods.
+Specifically, following the method in \citep{34}, we extracted lower-order edge features, violating triangles, and one-dimensional loops.
+In addition, we extracted unsigned good quadruplets and unsigned two-dimensional voids based on our MTD methods.
 We implement it within different combinations of these features on all datasets.
-The experimental results presented in Table \ref{tab:performance_comparison_ADNI}, \ref{tab:performance_comparison_ABIDE}, \ref{tab:performance_comparison_Taowu}, \ref{tab:performance_comparison_PPMI}, indicate that integrating both higher-order and lower-order interactions proves to be more effective for brain disorder diagnosis compared to using lower-order interactions alone.
+We also extracted signed good quadruplets and signed two-dimensional voids based on extended Pearson correlation methods.
+The experimental results presented in Tables \ref{tab:performance_comparison_ADNI}, \ref{tab:performance_comparison_ABIDE}, \ref{tab:performance_comparison_Taowu}, and \ref{tab:performance_comparison_PPMI} indicate that integrating both higher-order and lower-order interactions proves to be more effective for brain disorder diagnosis compared to using lower-order interactions alone.
 Furthermore, quadruplet interactions captured by HOI-Brain have been demonstrated to be more effective in improving diagnosis than triplet interactions.
-This may be due to the fact that a significant proportion of triplet interactions can be decomposed into a linear combination of pairwise interactions, which is insufficient to capture the true HOIs.
-Additionally, distinguishing between positively and negatively synergistic HOIs to generate signed higher-order structures, as opposed to unsigned ones, can further improve the effectiveness of brain disease diagnosis, which may due to the fact that it can offer detailed insights into the communication within the brain.
+This may be because a significant proportion of triplet interactions can be decomposed into a linear combination of pairwise interactions, which is insufficient to capture the true HOIs.
+Additionally, distinguishing between positively and negatively synergistic HOIs to generate signed higher-order structures, as opposed to unsigned ones, can further improve the effectiveness of brain disease diagnosis, which may be due to the fact that it can provide detailed insights into the communication within the brain.
+Finally, Across all datasets, the MTD-derived higher-order features consistently yield stronger classification performance than extended Pearson correlation method.
+This indicate that by operating on temporal derivatives, captures the dynamic relationships among ROIs more accurately that is more informative for downstream diagnosis, thereby offering improved temporal sensitivity in practice.